 - Thermal bonding materials are then used to laminate the thermal materials on both sides of the aluminum.

-- Once lamination is done, drilling is applied on the assembly.
+- Once lamination is done, drilling is applied to the assembly.

 - In order to maintain proper electrical insulation, the plated through holes created as the result of drilling must pass through aluminum clearances.

-- High level of heat dissipation provided by these aluminum PCB is much higher than FR4 based PCB which makes them an ideal choice for the applications involving high temperature and pressure.
+- The high level of heat dissipation provided by aluminum PCB makes them an ideal choice for applications involving high temperature and running hours.

-- Low cost is another benefit which makes aluminum effective and economical in most of the applications.
-Aluminum is a common metal, easily available that can be mined and refined at very low cost.
+- Low cost is another benefit that makes aluminum effective and economical.
+Aluminum is a common metal, easily available that can be mined and refined at a very low cost.

-- Non-toxic nature of aluminum makes it environmental friendly and an ideal choice for the applications that involve recycling of products.
+- The non-toxic nature of aluminum makes it environmentally friendly and an ideal choice for applications that involve the recycling of products.

-- Strength and durability provided by the aluminum based products is much higher than fiberglass and ceramic materials.
+- The strength and durability provided by aluminum-based products are much higher than fiberglass and ceramic materials.

 - Aluminum material is very strong and sturdy in nature that makes it capable of enduring more pressure and stress when it comes to manufacturing and material handling as compared to other metals.

-- Thermal conductance of dielectic used is 5 to 10 times higher than old epoxy glass.
+- The thermal conductance of dielectric used is 5 to 10 times higher than old epoxy glass.

 - Thermal transfer is more efficient and reliable than regular PCB.

-- These products were mainly developed for the high power switching applications but they gained enough popularity when they are introduced in LED applications.
+- These products were mainly developed for high-power switching applications but they gained enough popularity when they are introduced in LED applications.

-- Automotive and RF industries go an extra mile to utilize the advantages of these products and make them available for common man.
+- The automotive and RF industries go the extra mile to utilize the advantages of these products and make them available for the common man.